mariovalney/cf7-to-zapier/readme.txt

 = Does it works for forms sent out of CF7? =

 Nope.
-The intention here is to integrate CF7 to Zapier.
+The intention here is to integrate CF7 to Zapier (and another webhooks).

-= Can I use it without Zapier =
+= Can I use it without Zapier? =

 Yep.
 We are creating a integration to Zapier webhook, but you can insert any URL to receive a JSON formated data.

-= Who are the developers =
+= Who are the developers? =

-[Vizir](http://vizir.com.br/en) is a Brazilian software studio.
+* [Vizir](http://vizir.com.br/en) is a Brazilian software studio.
-[Mário Valney](https://mariovalney.com/me) is a Brazilian developer who works at Vizir Software Studio and integrates the [WordPress community](https://profiles.wordpress.org/mariovalney).
+* [Mário Valney](https://mariovalney.com/me) is a Brazilian developer who works at Vizir Software Studio and integrates the [WordPress community](https://profiles.wordpress.org/mariovalney).

 = Can I help you? =